The Best Way to Become a Dental Assistant

 We also send our students masks and gloves as an additional safety measure to show our care for your well-being.

 All of us have different circumstances - busy work schedules, children or family members to take care of, etc. Our hybrid dental assistant program allows you to learn throughout the week through various e-learning modules as well as take-home lab kits!
 Each Saturday, you’ll have a two-hour online session with an instructor to review lectures, labs, and any questions you may have - all from the safety and convenience of your home!
 While we encourage the use of computers for the best educational experience, our programs are designed to be mobile-friendly!

-*Please note: simulation activities need to be done on computers
+*Please note: simulation activities must be done on a computer

-Arch is pleased to announce we offer an optional, free lab and externship seminar to students who complete our 9-week program.
-Labs occur on a weekend (Saturday and Sunday, 10 hours per day) at regional training centers and provide students an additional opportunity to further develop the hands-on skills they will use as dental assistants.
-The 40-hour externship provides students with the opportunity to gain firsthand practice in a dental office.
+Arch is pleased to announce we offer an optional but strongly recommended, lab and externship seminar at no additional cost to students who complete our 9-week program.
+Labs take place over the course of one weekend (both Saturday and Sunday, 10 hours per day) at regional training centers.
+The lab seminar provides students an additional opportunity to further develop the hands-on skills they will use as dental assistants.
+The 40-hour externship gives students the opportunity to gain first hand experience in a dental office.